Skip to content

 Pattern two: separate days.
 Monday: strength.
 Tuesday: hard ride.
 Thursday: strength.
 Friday: easy.
 Saturday: long ride.
 Sunday: hard ride.
 Cleaner separation, more days with quality work but each one slightly less stacked.
 Works for riders who don't tolerate same-day double sessions well.

 Pattern three: stacked alongside endurance.
 Tuesday: hard ride morning, strength evening.
 Friday: easy ride only.
 Saturday: long ride.
 Sunday: hard ride morning, strength evening.
-The Sunday strength session is contentious — it does sit before Monday recovery, but most riders tolerate it fine if Monday is a true rest day.
+The Sunday strength session sits close to Monday recovery, so it works best when Monday is a true rest day.

-The pattern that works for you depends on schedule constraints, recovery profile, and whether you genuinely have access to a gym at the times you need.
+The pattern that works for you depends on schedule constraints, recovery profile, and whether you actually have access to a gym at the times you need.
 The framework matters less than the consistency.

 In-season vs out-of-season